 This will help you have a more complex signature for outbound emails and a more basic one for internal communication and replies and forwards.

-You will also be able to copy the created templates to other departments by using the option in the very bottom of the screen:
+You will also be able to copy the created templates to other departments by using the option at the very bottom of the screen:

-So in case, you need just one template for the entire company and all scenarios, you will have two follow these three steps:
+So in case, you need just one template for the entire company and all scenarios, you will have to follow these three steps: